RobertW24/cop-3710-Amazon-Inventory/README.md

 - [link](dataload.py)

 Running the Application:
-- Use the file named "app.py" to run the application and use the features.
+- Use the file named "app.py" in the "Part_E" folder to run the application and use the features.
 - [link](Part_E)